Glen Finglas: Ruskin and Millais

 The leading Victorian art critic John Ruskin (1819–1900) and the Pre-Raphaelite painter John Everett Millais (1829–1896) spent the summer of 1853 together at Glenfinlas.

 Millais started a painting of John Ruskin in front of a waterfall during the visit, which he finished the following year.
 The painting is held in the Ashmolean Museum, and has been shown at several exhibitions, including "The Pre-Raphaelites" at Tate Britain in London during 2004.
 John Ruskin himself was especially interested in the rock formations and, although primarily an art critic, undertook his own studies of these.

 Water supply

 Glen Finglas supplies water to the city of Glasgow.
-A dam and reservoir was built by Glasgow Corporation Water Works, as part of the Loch Katrine water supply project, between 1963 and 1965 to secure the supply of the River Turk and River Finglas.
+A dam and reservoir was built by Glasgow Corporation Waterworks, as part of the Loch Katrine water supply project, between 1963 and 1965 to secure the supply of the River Turk and River Finglas.
 The dam also contains a hydroelectric power station.
 Water from the reservoir is moved to Loch Katrine by a tunnel; this was completed in 1958 before the reservoir was created, initially diverting water from the River Turk itself.